OPM ATS FAQ

 Are there any trading restrictions on when certain Digital Securities may be traded on the OPM ATS?

-Most privately placed Digital Securities issued on the OPM ATS are restricted from secondary trading for a period of time from issuance.
+Privately placed Digital Securities issued on the OPM ATS are restricted from secondary trading for the period of one year from the time of issuance.
+Only privately placed Digital Securities held for longer than one year from the date of the initial issuance are available for trading.

 How does a Subscriber buy Digital Securities on the OPM ATS?